 Kate attended Millersville University where she changed her major three times before choosing and successfully graduating magna cum laude with a Bachelor’s of Arts degree in English and a minor in Psychology.
 After graduation, Kate decided to continue her education at Millersville and earn her Masters of Arts in English.
 While earning her Masters, Kate worked as a graduate assistant in the office of Academic Advisement where she was responsible for assisting undergraduate students select majors, choose appropriate courses; in addition to assisting them with time management and study skills.
 After obtaining her Masters, Kate was selected to be a college adviser in the National College Advising Corps- Keystone Area.
 For her two year appointment she was assigned to a rural high school district where she laid the foundation for a successful program serving as a college advisor.
 She served her two year commitment helping high school students with every aspect of the college application process before joining the F&M Admission office in July 2010.

-Carly left behind sailing, ice climbing and skiing in Northern New England to come to F&M, where she lived in the Murray Arts House, worked at Ben's Underground, and won the Barbara Nelson Award for Distinction in Writing.
+Carly left behind sailing, ice climbing and skiing in Northern New England to study at F&M in 2003, where she lived in the Murray Arts House, worked at Ben's Underground, and won the Barbara Nelson Award for Distinction in Writing.